Materials-Consortia/OPTIMADE/optimade.rst

 API Filtering Format Specification
 ==================================

-An OPTIMADE filter expression is passed in the parameter :query-param:`filter` as an URL query parameter as `specified by JSON API <https://jsonapi.org/format/1.0/#fetching-filtering>`__.
+An OPTIMADE filter expression is passed in the parameter :query-param:`filter` as a URL query parameter as `specified by JSON API <https://jsonapi.org/format/1.0/#fetching-filtering>`__.
 The filter expression allows desired properties to be compared against search values; several such comparisons can be combined using the logical conjunctions AND, OR, NOT, and parentheses, with their usual semantics.

 All properties marked as REQUIRED in section `Entry list`_ MUST be queryable with all mandatory filter features.
 The level of query support REQUIRED for other properties is described in `Entry list`_.

-When provided as an URL query parameter, the contents of the :query-param:`filter` parameter is URL-encoded by the client in the HTTP GET request, and then URL-decoded by the API implementation before any further parsing takes place.
+When provided as a URL query parameter, the contents of the :query-param:`filter` parameter is URL-encoded by the client in the HTTP GET request, and then URL-decoded by the API implementation before any further parsing takes place.
 In particular, this means the client MUST escape special characters in string values as described below for `String values`_ before the URL encoding, and the API implementation MUST first URL-decode the :query-param:`filter` parameter before reversing the escaping of string tokens.

 Examples of syntactically correct query strings embedded in queries: